How to Become a Counselor in Maryland

 Counseling Career Outlook In Maryland

-According to the most recent data from the United States Bureau of Labor Statistics, there are slightly less than 1,800 professional mental health counselors working in the state of Maryland and the average annual salary for a counselor in Maryland is about $42,180.
+According to the most recent data from the United States Bureau of Labor Statistics, there are more than 6,500 professional mental health, substance abuse, and behavioral disorder counselors working in the state of Maryland and the average annual salary for a counselor in Maryland is about $61,090.
 The DMV metro area is particularly popular and prosperous for mental health counselors.
-The more senior counselors are able to earn upwards of $80,000 per year while entry-level counselors can expect to make right around $30,000 per year or maybe a little bit more.
+The more senior counselors in the state are able to earn upwards of $86,530 per year while entry-level counselors often make about $35,840 to $45,480.